HactarCE/ledwall/README.md

 3. Install [Rust](https://rust-lang.org/tools/install/) on the Raspberry Pi.
 4. Run `./update.sh` on your development machine.
 5. SSH into the Raspberry Pi and restart the LED wall: `sudo pkill ledwall && sudo ~/ledwall`.
 6. Turn on the controllers and observe the UUIDs.
+If they are already on, turn them off and then on again while the program is running.
 7. Edit `crates/ledwall/src/shell.rs` and set the `BLUE_CONTROLLER_UUID` and `GREEN_CONTROLLER_UUID` variables accordingly.

 To update, simply run `./update.sh` on your development machine.
 This script assumes that you have an SSH host called `pi` to deploy to.
 It will automatically run `./reprocess_images.sh`.